NYCUciflab/Med_RetinaNet/README.md

 For training using a custom dataset, with annotations in CSV format (see below), use

     python train.py --dataset csv --csv_train <path/to/train_annots.csv>  --csv_classes <path/to/train/class_list.csv>  --csv_val <path/to/val_annots.csv>
+Note that the --csv_val argument is optional, in which case no validation will be performed.

+### CSV datasets

 ### How to easy use IoU_v5 ###
     from IoU_v5 import *